Skip to main content

 Payroll Cycle

-In Austria, the payroll cycle is typically monthly, with employees receiving their wages on the last working day of each month.
+In Austria, the payroll cycle is typically monthly, with employees commonly receiving their wages on the last working day of each month.
 Employers may opt to pay on an alternative date if this is agreed upon in the employment contract or stipulated in a collective bargaining agreement.

 Personal Income Tax in Austria

 In Austria, residents are taxed on their worldwide income, which includes earnings from employment, business activities, investments, and property.
 Non-residents, however, are only taxed on income derived from Austrian sources.
-Non-residents are subject to the same tax rates as residents on Austrian-source income, with an additional fictitious income increase of €10,199.
+Non-residents are subject to the same tax rates as residents on Austrian-source income, subject to the applicable tax rules for non-residents.

 Personal Income Tax Rates